ofallzei/TABS-Arena/README.txt

 NOTE :

+- **BANNED UNITS** THAT ARE NOT ALLOWED TO BE PLAYED IN THE GAME CURRENTLY : Present elf (Secret faction) , Dragon (Dynasty faction).

--2V2 MAP RULES : No placing highground , no placing in the middle circle or crevices / the entrances of the circle, or entrances of the crevices.
+- 2V2 MAP RULES : No placing highground , no placing in the middle circle or crevices / the entrances of the circle, or entrances of the crevices.
 2 armys per side, 1 army per player.
 4 armys total!!

-**BANNED UNITS** THAT ARE NOT ALLOWED TO BE PLAYED IN THE GAME CURRENTLY : Present elf (Secret faction) , Dragon (Dynasty faction).
+- No one is allowed to control any units in match.